WICG/webcomponents/proposals/html-module-spec-changes.md

     - f\.
 Assert: *requiredModule*.[[Status]] is "instantiating" if and only if *requiredModule* is in *stack*.
     - g\.
 If *requiredModule*.[[Status]] is "instantiating", then
       - i\.
 Set *module*.[[DFSAncestorIndex]] to min(*module*.[[DFSAncestorIndex]], *requiredModule*.[[DFSAncestorIndex]]).
-- HTML Module Record provides a concrete implementation of InitializeEnvironment(), implementing the corresponding abstract method on Cyclic Module Record.
+- HTML Module Record provides a concrete implementation of [InitializeEnvironment](https://tc39.github.io/ecma262/#sec-source-text-module-record-initialize-environment), implementing the corresponding abstract method on [Cyclic Module Record](https://tc39.github.io/ecma262/#cyclic-module-record).
 This function is responsible for creating a mutable binding with the name "\*default\*" that will be used to set up the HTML Module's document as the module's default export.
   1. Let _module_ be this HTML Module Record.
   1. Let _realm_ be _module_.[[Realm]].
   1. Assert: _realm_ is not *undefined*.